Dynamsoft/barcode-reader-javascript/README.md

 <!-- ## TODO

-Some places need to link to the api and need to make up.
+Some places need to link to the API and need to make up.

 <br> -->